 SNAP Supplemental Nutrition Assistance Program (SNAP)

-Is a federal program that helps low-income Americans put food on the table.
+SNAP is a federal program that helps low-income Americans put food on the table.
 This program provides timely, targeted and temporary benefits to people in need so that Americans have access to nutritious food.
 Federal eligibility for SNAP is limited to people with gross incomes up to 130% of the federal poverty line.

 TANF Temporary Assistance for Needy Families (TANF)

-Is a support service for Texas families, to provide financial and medical assistance to needy dependent children and the parents or relatives with whom they are living.
+TANF is a support service for Texas families, to provide financial and medical assistance to needy dependent children and the parents or relatives with whom they are living.
 Eligible households receive monthly cash and Medicaid benefits.
 TANF uses state funds to provide cash assistance to families with two parents who both receive benefits with children deprived of parental support because of the unemployment or underemployment of a parent.
 Eligibility requirements, must have a child 18 years of age or younger, be pregnant, be 18 years of age or younger and the head of household.

 Health Insurance Programs